PWNAGERobotics/ScoutingPASS/README.md

 * New Timer component - Start/Stop and Clear Buttons
 * New Cycle component - Keep track of cycle times
+* Improved Clickable Field component - Now you can configure the number of boxes and tie it to a Cycle Timer
 * JSON simplification - The JSON structure has been simplified to make it a little easier to maintain.
 The previous years configuration files have been updated to use the new structure.
 * Add "Flip Image" button to the Field Image component
 * Add "tooltip" option for components - Tooltips will appear when hovering over the name of the component